IBM/operator-collection-sdk/content/docs/operator-collection-sdk-vscode-extension/settings.md

 ## Where to Find the Extension Settings
 ---
 From the "Extensions" tab of your VS Code editor, search for the installed extension and select the associated cog-wheel icon.
 From there you can navigate to "Extension Settings" page.
+Search query: `@installed IBM Operator Collection SDK`

 ![Extension Settings Location](images/vs-code-extension/extension-settings-location.png)

-Your settings page should look similar to the following:

 ![Extension Settings](images/vs-code-extension/extension-settings.png)